The New Way To Change The World...

 In 2019 the long games segment is still leading but no longer by as much.
 From one year to another there has almost become equal distribution between the long game segment and the short one.

 ‘Destination CRM’ is still the most played Actee game, however, the short version is having a somewhat miraculous return, now placing second.
-It would seem that from 2018 to 2019 the top games popularity has not fallen; it has just been redistributed between the long and short version of the CRM game.
+It would seem that from 2018 to 2019 the top games' popularity has not fallen; it has just been redistributed between the long and short versions of the CRM game.

-This is where we see the first radical change in our users’ behaviours.
-The themes and theory’s that have been most popular, is still so – however, a movement has been made clear to us, that the shorter games are on a fast track upwards.
+This is where we see the first radical change in our users’ behaviors.
+The themes and theories that have been most popular, are still so – however, a movement has been made clear to us, that the shorter games are on a fast track upwards.

 This was the reality of the situation in 2019, and then COVID-19 hit…